mtumilowicz/cryptography-rsa-workshop/README.md

     * for example: given implementation of RSA does not have padding to reveal major flaw of RSA

 ## asymmetric cryptography
+* solve the problem of secure communications over an insecure network
 * symmetric cyptography
     * if Alice and Bob want to exchange messages, they must first mutually agree on a secret key k
     * but what if every communication between them is monitored by their adversary?